vnaslund-19/jwt-security-validator/README.md

 Each check returns one of four verdicts: `VULNERABLE` (weakness exploited, with the HTTP request/response that proves it), `SAFE` (attack ran and was rejected), `SKIPPED` (not applicable to this config), or `ERROR` (check could not complete).

+## Development

+The repo also contains demo target apps, an evaluation harness that scores the tool against an expected-results manifest, and the test suite.
+Those are for developing and proving the tool, not for using it.
+See [DEV.md](DEV.md).